-• have an open admission policy, under which virtually all secondary school graduates or students with GED ency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check opplies: Open ad mission policy as described above for all students se se mission policy as described above for most students, but lective admission for out-of-state students lective admission to some programs her (explain)
+C6.
+Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies:

+Open admission policy as described above for all students Open admission policy as described above for most students, but selective admission for out-of-state students selective admission to some programs other (explain)